 The seizures ended up getting worse as time went on.
-Jayden ended up being admitted in September and we ended up home on Palliative care on November 1.
-Being home was nice and Jayden was able to have comfort having his animals and his family, however, the seizures took such a big toll on him that he lost his ability to communicate, walk, or be able to do anything that any other 8 year old boy could do.
+Jayden ended up being admitted in September and we ended up home on Palliative care on November 1, 2012.
+Being home was nice and Jayden was able to have the comfort of his family and animals, howeve the seizures began to worsen, cauing him to lose his ability to communicate, walk, or have a normal 8 year-old life.

 The evening of November 27, 2012 was the worst day of our life...
 Jayden took his last breath of air and entered the gates of Heaven.
 We miss him every day, and life is hard without him.
 We are able to carry on Jayden's legacy through the Pay it Forward Jayden Style Movement.

 So who is Jayden?